Prakash Kaur: Career

-On 15 August 1947, India got independence from the British Colonial Rule.
+On 15 August 1947, India gained independence from British Colonial Rule.
 For most Indians it was an occasion for celebration, but for the Punjabis and the Bengalis it was a time of bloody clashes, arson and devastation.
 The scale of death and destruction brought about by senseless violence associated with ethnic cleansing exercise was unimaginable anywhere of the world.
 Since Lahore came into the share of Pakistan, the Hindus and the Sikhs of Lahore had to be forcibly shifted to East Punjab.
 Kaur and her family members survived the brutalities of the communal frenzy, but they were made to leave Lahore empty handed.
 Her younger sister Surinder Kaur moved initially to Ferozepore and subsequently to Bombay.
 Kaur and her husband made the right move.
 After staying for a short while in Amritsar, Kaur and her family settled in New Delhi.
 Incidentally Delhi became the city with the highest refugee Punjabi population, and it provided a readymade market for Punjabi music.
 Kaur had become the best-known Punjabi female singer in Northern India.
 From day one she was in great demand in metropolitan Delhi and the national capital region.
 In the adjoining state of Punjab also there was a great demand for Kaur’s music and live performances.
 She frequently performed live in all the major cities of Punjab, including Amritsar, Jalandhar, Ludhiana, Ferozepore and Ambala.
 Once or twice a month, she used to perform at All India Radio Jalandhar too.

 Kaur’s most popular songs between 1948 and 1952 happened to be “Gori diyan jhanjran bulaondiyan gayeeyan” and “Chan weh ki showkan mele di, pair dho ke jhanjran paondi meldi aondi ki shaonkan mele di”.
 Some others are “Kithe te laaniyan tahlian ve pattan waaliyan ve mera patla maahi, kithe te laawan shatoot besamajh jeenoo samaj naa aayee” and “Aap mahi ne chug laiyan ni meriyan dukhan kanaan diyan waaliyan”.
 Initially in Delhi, Kaur sang several duets with Trilok Kapur including “Ghut paani pilade ni sohniye gharha bharendiye naare, jaa hor kite jaa pi weh mundiya khooh wagende saare” and “Boohe te marangi jandre we peke laavan gi dera, we naukraa peke laawangi dera”.